 Federal Residential Renewable Energy Tax Credit

-The term "solar incentives" broadly refers to financial incentives implemented by the government and by solar companies to encourage people to use renewable energy by making installing and using solar panels more affordable.
-These incentives can include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the New York government and some by your utility company, county or municipality.
+The term "solar incentives" broadly refers to financial incentives put in place by solar companies and the government to encourage the adoption and use renewable energy by making solar panels more affordable.
+Different kinds of incentives, such as cash back, discounts or credit towards your monthly utility bill, may be available to you.
+Some incentives may be handled by the state of New York, by your utility company or by county or municipality, while others are federal.
 Some solar incentives you might qualify for are:

-- Net Metering: Net metering factors in once your solar panels are up and running.
-If you have in place a net metering agreement with your Oswego utility company, the company will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some areas, this credit is dollar-for-dollar, while in others you may make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement with your Oswego utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.

 Federal Solar Incentives

-Federal solar incentives are likely the first thing that you think of when you think about solar incentives.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC offers a tax credit for a set percentage of the cost of your solar system.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+One of the incentives many people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
+This is a tax credit for a specific percentage of the cost of your solar system.

-In August 2022, the Inflation Reduction Act made revisions to the ITC, now titled the Clean Energy Credit.
-The Clean Energy Credit re-raises the credit up to 30% for solar systems installed between 2022 and 2032.
-After 2032, the percentage will be reduced slightly each year until the end of the program in 2035.
-Starting in 2023, it will also be easier to claim credits for energy storage systems under this new program.
+The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
+The Clean Energy Credit re-raises the credit up to 30% for solar installations undertaken between January 1, 2022 and December 31, 2032.
+At this point, the percentage will see a slight decrease annually until the program expires in 2035.
+Beginning in 2023, it will also be easier to claim credits for energy storage systems with the new act.